gxvigo/watson-vision/INSTRUCTIONS.md

   [Fruit Bowls - Positive](https://watson-labs.mybluemix.net/data/fruitbowl.zip)
   <br/>
   [Not Fruit Bowls - Negative](https://watson-labs.mybluemix.net/data/not-fruit-bowls.zip)

+** Note: ** instruction below uses a programmatic approach to the training, it's possible to use a web tool to achieve the same result.
+Here the link to the tool: http://visual-recognition-tooling.mybluemix.net/
+It requires an API Key, the value can be retrieved by the credentials created in your instance of Visual Recognition service

 2. Using the zips downloaded above execute the classify call to create a new instnce of a classifier.